eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 permalink: intro-hello-world.html
 ---

-After [starting Ditto](installation-running.html), we have a HTTP and WebSocket API for your [digital twins](intro-digitaltwins.html) at our hands.
+After [starting Ditto](installation-running.html), we have an HTTP and WebSocket API for your [digital twins](intro-digitaltwins.html) at our hands.

 ## Example